exasol/postgresql-virtual-schema/doc/extension_store/README.md

     > Our python extensions, usually, bring a whole language container.
 For that, we need to add a new language via alter session.
 This means, we first need to fetch the current script_languages string via `SELECT * FROM SYS.EXA_PARAMETERS WHERE ...` and then append our new container.
 Maybe, this has to be it own mechanism. https://docs.exasol.com/db/latest/database_concepts/udf_scripts/adding_new_packages_script_languages.htm
 * Create a JSON Schema for the manifest once the structure is finalized.
+* To check if an extension / adapter is still required or can be deleted we could store the resources (e.g. `ADAPTER SCRIPT`, `SCHEMA`, `CONNECTION`, ...) and check if they still exists.
+* To make DB object names (e.g. schema, adapter scripts etc.) unique we need to add extension ID and version to the name.